RehanSaeed/rehansaeed.github.io/content/posts/2020/the-fastest-way-to-publish-a-nuget-package/index.md

 ---
-title: "The Fastest Way to Publish a NuGet Package"
+title: "The Fastest NuGet Package Ever Published (Probably)"
-description: "The fastest way to create a new NuGet package project and get it published with all the bells and whistles."
+description: "The fastest way to create a new NuGet package project and get it published with all the bells and whistles like continuous integration (CI) builds and drafted release notes."
 author: "Muhammad Rehan Saeed"
-permalink: "/the-fastest-way-to-publish-a-nuget-package/"
+permalink: "/the-fastest-nuget-package-ever-published-probably/"
 heroImage: "/images/hero/NuGet-1366x768.png"
-date: "2020-06-30"
+date: "2020-07-08T08:34:00Z"
 dateModified: null
-published: false
+published: true
 categories:
   - ".NET"
 tags: